 Contact an Experienced Florida Car Accident Attorney at Marsalisi Law Today

 When accidents happen, it is important to have a dependable legal representative at your side.
-Our car accident lawyer provides clients with honest and personal legal services.
+Our car accident lawyers in St. Petersburg provide clients with honest and personal legal services.
 We treat our clients like family and want to help them recover the compensation that they deserve.
 Frank P. Marsalisi is fluent in English and Spanish, making it easier for each client to feel comfortable communicating with their lawyer.
 At Marsalisi Law, we will help you navigate the complex legal process.
 Contact Marsalisi Law at (727) 800-5052 or fill out this form for a free consultation.

 Marsalisi Law is Where Law Gets Personal!